 The Star Inn

 Tel: 0161 792 4184

 When Robinsons brewery called time on the Star Inn the regulars formed a co-operative and bought their much loved local at auction.
 It became Britain's first urban co-operatively owned pub, serving Salford's own Bazens' Star Ale.

 The Blue Bell website

-This pub in the heart of popular Monton village, was redeveloped in 2013.
-There's an outdoor area where you can dine al fresco.
-There are regular theme nights, live entertainment and a smartphone quiz.
-With comfortable surroundings and different relaxing areas throughout the pub the Blue Bell is a great place for all ages and has something for everyone.
+There's an outdoor area here where you can dine al fresco as well as regular theme nights, live entertainment and even a smart phone quiz.
+The Blue Bell has comfortable surroundings and various relaxing areas throughout the pub.
 Good quality home cooked food is served from 12 noon every day.
-There's a selection of JW Lees cask ales, bottled beers and ciders, fine wines, popular spirits and your favourite soft drinks.
+There's a selection of JW Lees cask ales, bottled beers and ciders, fine wines, popular spirits and your favourite soft drinks

 Find out more about the history of some of Salford's finest drinking establishments with our fascinating Chapel Street and Eccles Ale Trails.